mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 <img src="Technical_Details/Details_Pics/Cardinality_Restriction.png" alt="Overview of the project" width="70%">

 ### Applying Closure Axiom
-- Example: Hummus can only be made with Chickpea, Olive oil, Pepper, and Salt.
+The closure axiom is used to define constraints on classes.
+For example, a dish like Hummus can only be made with specific ingredients such as chickpeas, olive oil, pepper, and salt.
+This ensures that the ontology accurately reflects the relationships between dishes and their components.

 <img src="Technical_Details/Details_Pics/Closure_Axiom.png" alt="Overview of the project" width="70%">

 ### Changing a Primitive Class to a Defined Class
-- By adding sufficient conditions to necessary conditions, a primitive class can be transformed into a defined class.
+By adding sufficient conditions to necessary conditions, a primitive class can be transformed into a defined class.
+This process enhances the specificity and usability of the ontology.
 <img src="Technical_Details/Details_Pics/data_property2.png" alt="Overview of the project" width="70%">
 <img src="Technical_Details/Details_Pics/hasValueRestriction.png" alt="Overview of the project" width="70%">

 ### Using the Reasoner
-- The reasoner checks the consistency of statements and definitions in the ontology and helps maintain the hierarchy.
+The reasoner is a critical component that evaluates the consistency of the ontology.
+It helps maintain the hierarchy by recognizing which concepts fit specific definitions.
+The reasoner can also infer new relationships and properties based on existing data, enhancing the ontology's functionality.

 <div style="display: flex; justify-content: space-around; align-items: flex-start;">
     <img src="Technical_Details/Details_Pics/Reasoner_pic1.png" alt="Image 1" width="38%">